About the Program

 - Program provides time and space to develop and exhibit a body of work, as well as opportunities to engage the public through outreach initiatives

-- Free campsite at Volunteer-in-Parks Campground with hookups for a period of up to 3 months (RV and tent not provided)
+- Free campsite at Volunteer-in-Parks Campground with hookups for a period of up to 3 months (RV or housing not provided)

 - Opportunity to collaborate with local artists and artist collectives